 Fred is the editor of two books on Buddhism: “The Path of Compassion: Writings on Socially Engaged Buddhism” and “Interbeing: Fourteen Guidelines for Engaged Buddhism.”
 Many of Fred’s teachings have been recorded and are available in the Dharma Talks included on this website.

 Before moving to the Tampa Bay area in 2005, Fred lived in Naples, Florida, where he practiced psychotherapy and where he founded the Naples Community of Mindfulness in 1998.
 Fred’s experience as a psychotherapist helps him to understand how to apply Buddhist psychology, mindfulness teachings, and meditation practices to the everyday lives of American practitioners.
-Fred lives happily with Angie Parrish in St. Petersburg, Florida.
-He has two grown children, Ty and Karuna, and a grandson, Leo.
-Fred’s 96-year old mother, Ruth, is a Dharma practitioner and an active member of the FCM community.
+Fred lives happily with Angie Parrish in Tampa, Florida.
+He has two grown children, Ty and Karuna, and two young grandchildren.
+Fred’s 97-year old mother, Ruth, is a Dharma practitioner and an active member of the FCM community.